NORTH COUNTRY LIVE: Fall Series!

 Moderator Bruce Kelly will lead a guided discussion with panelists on the impact of the COVID 19 pandemic on the Saint Regis Mohawk Tribe and Saint Regis Mohawk Health Services.
 Panelists will share their experiences and perspectives related to responding to this pandemic at Akwesasne.
 There will be a brief question and answer period during the last part of the program.

-If you have a question about North Country Live: Summer Series, contact Selina LeMay-Klippel, the college’s coordinator of career and technical education programs and curriculum development.
+If you have a question about North Country Live: Fall Series, contact Selina LeMay-Klippel, the college’s coordinator of career and technical education programs and curriculum development.